 “D.B.L. is from St. Lucia.
 He’s a hardworking artist who learned the business through me.
 He’s a great dancer and an incredible entertainer.
 I think the world is going to love him.” - Jackie Jackson (The Jacksons) Billboard Magazine

-D.B.L.'s second EP, Come Back Home , in 2019 sparked a return to his native island of St. Lucia, where he met with the Prime Minister, visited schools, donated to communities, and spoke to troubled youth.
+His second EP, Come Back Home released by Roxxstar Entertainment in 2019 sparked a return to his native roots of St. Lucia.
+On his tour he met with the Prime Minister of his country, visited schools and spoke to troubled youth.

-"I believe my music has the ability to bring the world together," says the entertainer.
+"I believe music has the ability to bring the world together," says D.B.L.

 Officially endorsed by the Mayor of Las Vegas Carolyn Goodman, D.B.L. is committed to bringing more Caribbean culture to his city.

 "Every vibe finds his tribe," says D.B.L.

 "Stay true to who you are and you will find your people," says the artist and entrepreneur.

 In addition to his career in entertainment, D.B.L. graduated from the Annenberg School at the University of Southern California.
 He is also a member of the Lambda Pi Eta Honor Society.